-During extremely high tides, some locations along coasts experience shallow coastal flooding: the sea literally spills onto land, indundating low-lying areas with seawater until high tide has passed.
-Because these floods causes public inconveniences such as road closures, overwhelmed storm drains, and deterioration of roads and infrastructure from exposure to salt water, the events are referred to as nuisance flooding.
+During extremely high tides, the sea literally spills onto land in some locations, inundating low-lying areas with seawater until high tide has passed.
+Because this flooding causes public inconveniences such as road closures and overwhelmed storm drains, the events were initially called nuisance flooding.
+To help people understand the cause of these events, they are now referred to as high-tide floods.

-Extreme high tides occur a few times per year during new and/or full moon.
-These perigean spring tides—also known as king tides—are astronomical in origin: they depend on the locations of Earth, Moon, and Sun.
-These higher-than-average high tides occur when the Moon's regular orbit brings it to its closest distance to Earth (called perigee), and the Sun, Earth, and Moon align (resulting in a new or full moon).
-The combined gravitational force of the Moon and Sun on Earth's ocean results in the higher-than-usual tide level.
-Looking ahead on local tide tables to know when perigean spring tides will occur, and raising public awareness of potential flooding, is a step toward resilience.
+Tides that are much higher than usually occur a few times per year during new and/or full moons.
+These perigean spring tides—also known as king tides—are astronomical in origin: they occur when the Moon's regular orbit brings it to its closest distance to Earth (called perigee) during a new or full moon, when the Earth, Moon, and Sun are in a straight line.
+The combined gravitational force of the Moon and Sun on the Earth's oceans results in the higher-than-usual tide level.
+Checking NOAA’s Annual State of High Tide Flooding and Outlook or the Monthly High Tide Flooding Outlook to learn when high tide flooding may occur in the next year, and then raising public awareness of potential flooding before it occurs, is a step toward resilience.

 Astronomical alignments are not the only factor affecting the height of tides.
 High-tide flood frequencies vary year-to-year due to large-scale changes in weather and ocean circulation patterns, such as during the El Niño Southern Oscillation (ENSO).
 During the El Niño phase, high-tide flood frequencies on the U.S. West and East Coasts were amplified above local trends at about half of the locations examined in a recent NOAA study.1 This predictable ENSO response may better inform annual budgeting in some flood-prone locations for emergency mobilizations and proactive responses.